AxxitJdn/ethereumClient/README.md

 # ethereumClient
-A test client for the ethereum blockchain
+A test client for the ethereum blockchain at Infrabel